Friday, October 25, 2013

 Damn Congress.
 We explored the Quincy Market nearby, but it was lunch time and it was packed with people.
 As we had been following Brian, we noticed brightly painted pianos, with attached benches, all over the city.
 It seems these were an art project, and they have been painted by artists with different themes and scattered all over so people can play them in public places.

-Several times we passed people playing them who were really good pianists.
-It reminded us of our visit to Bratislava where they had painted cows all over the place.
 The next day we met our tour guide at the Bell In Hand Tavern, which wasn't far from Fanueil Hall and located near the old waterfront, where there were many picturesque old buildings, taverns and restaurants.

 Our tour guide today was Beth, a retired university professor from New York who retired to Boston with her husband.
 There were 4 people in our tour group, plus Beth: